 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Marco Bardenbacher: ____ In contrast to in-vivo-barrier-integrity-models, this assay is based on primary cells.
+Organoids derived from one animal can be used for many assays and the technique clearly reduces the amount of animals needed.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera